TalnUPF/themacitytoSSML/README.md

 Further references:

      - Domínguez, M., M. Farrús, J. Codina and L. Wanner (2017a).
-On the Empirical Derivation of Thematicity-based Prosody Enrichment.
+A Data-driven Approach to Thematicity-based Prosody Enrichment.
 Submitted to the 5th International Conference on Statistical Language and Speech Processing (SLSP 2017), Le Mans, France.
      - Domínguez, M., M. Farrús, A. Burga, and L. Wanner (2016).
 Using hierarchical information structure for prosody prediction in content-to-speech applications.
 In Proceedings of the 8th International Conference on Speech Prosody, Boston, USA, 2016, pp. 1019–1023.